 Housing properties are reviewed for impairment if events or circumstances indicate that the carrying value is higher than the recoverable amount.
 Each housing unit has been split between its major component parts.
 Each major component is depreciated on a straight line basis over its expected economic useful life.
+As at 1 April 2019 the useful lives of major components have been changed to be in line with the parent, Cairn Housing Association Limited.
 The following major components and useful lives have been identified by the Association: